coderamen666/srd-v3.5-md/basic-rules-and-legal/combat-ii-movement-modifiers-and-special-actions.md

 he fails his disarm attempt, you do not subsequently get a free disarm attempt against him.

-*Note:* A defender wearing spiked gauntlets can't be disarmed.
+*Note:* A defender wearing spiked gauntlets can’t be disarmed.
 A defender using a weapon attached to a locked gauntlet gets a +10 bonus to resist being disarmed.